-The Sagrada Familia is Barcelona's most famous landmark.
-The modernist church is far from completed though, it will take several more decades before the building and its 18 towers will be finished.
+The Sagrada Família is Barcelona's most famous landmark.
+The modernist church is far from completed, though, it will take many more years before the building and its 18 towers will be finished.

 The Plaça de Catalunya is Barcelona's busiest square, located between the old city and the modernist Eixample district.
 It is also the start of the Rambla, the city's famous boulevard.